xxzhangzzx/recipe-rating-analysis/README.md

 ## Baseline Model

-For my baseline model, I built a simple logistic regression classifier to predict whether a recipe is highly rated (`is_highly_rated` = 1 if `avg_rating ≥ 4.5`, 0 otherwise).
+For my baseline model, I built a simple logistic regression classifier to predict whether a recipe is highly rated, `is_highly_rated` = 1 if `avg_rating ≥ 4.5`, 0 otherwise.
 The model uses only a small set of basic numeric features that are known at the time the recipe is posted:

 - `minutes` (quantitative)
 - `n_steps` (quantitative)